isabella232/release-notes.sv-SE/current.md

 Android 4.18.2 (3 april 2020):

-* I App Messaging: Av säkerhetsskäl är egenskapen [!UICONTROL WebViews] som skapas i SDK nu `setAllowFileAccess` lika med _false_.
+* In App Messaging: For security reasons, [!UICONTROL WebViews] created by the SDK now set property `setAllowFileAccess` equal to _false_.

 iOS 4.19.2 (24 mars 2020):